rylans/ctci/README.md

 ### Trees and Graphs

-* 4.1 Implement a function to check if a tree is balanced
+* 4.1 Implement a function to check if a tree is balanced.
 * 4.3 Given a sorted array, write an algorithm to create a binary tree with minimal height.

+### Recursion

+* 8.1 Write a method to generate the nth Fibonacci number.